JuliaGraphs/Graphs.jl/docs/src/index.md

 ## Basic library examples

-The *LightGraphs.jl* libraries includes numerous convenience functions for generating functions detailed in [Making and Modifying Graphs](@ref), such as `path_graph`, which makes a simple undirected [path graph](https://en.wikipedia.org/wiki/Path_graph) of a given length.
+The *Graphs.jl* libraries includes numerous convenience functions for generating functions detailed in [Making and Modifying Graphs](@ref), such as `path_graph`, which makes a simple undirected [path graph](https://en.wikipedia.org/wiki/Path_graph) of a given length.
 Once created, these graphs can be easily interrogated and modified.

 ```julia
 julia> g = path_graph(6)